Cleveland Clinic logo

 Your provider will encourage you to eat, drink and walk as soon as you can after surgery.
 You can start with short walks around your room or down the hall and increase your distance little by little.

-Your provider may sign you up for cardiac rehab, a carefully monitored exercise program.
+Your provider may sign you up for cardiac rehab, a supervised exercise program.

 Advertisement

-Heart valve surgery recovery takes about four to eight weeks.
+It takes about four to eight weeks to recover from heart valve surgery.
 But your recovery time may be shorter if you had minimally invasive surgery or surgery through a vein.

 The way you feel after surgery depends on:

-• Go to your follow-up appointments during recovery so your provider can monitor your progress.
+• Go to your follow-up visits during recovery so your provider can monitor your progress.

 • Don’t take on more than you can handle.
 You can expect to tire easily for the first three weeks after surgery.